kimh/clojure-by-example/source/index.md

 <br>

-The reason why we are putting `'` single quote is that we want to treat symbols as data in order to pass them to `type` function.
+`'` will prevent a form from being evaluated.
+We are doing this here because we want to treat symbols as data in order to pass them to `type` function.

 ```clojure
 user> (def a "aaaaa")